ribeaud/SWA/lectures/7/readme.md

 ]
 .right-column[
 ## Crossing Boundaries
-- Which data crosses the boundaries
+Which data crosses the boundaries?
 ]
 ???
 - p.
 207
+- When crossing a boundary, use [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) objects.
+These objects are stupid, simple data structures or hashmaps without any logic.
 ---
 .left-column[
   ## Exercises